Vedansh635/Python-Quiz-Project/README.md

 This project is a simple text-based quiz game built using Python.
 It was created as a learning exercise to test my skills in the early stages of learning Python.

-# Features:-<br>
+# Features:-
-1. 5 questions with increasing prize money<br>2.
+<br>1.
+5 questions with increasing prize money<br>2.
 Voice assistant-like experience using the `pyttsx3` library<br>3.
 Text-based interface for user input<br>4.
 Score tracking and announcement of total prize money won<br>5.
 Animated transitions between questions

 # How to Play<br>